RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 Sometimes it's not so clear:

 |Member:|My uncle is like a poisonous snake.
-He tries to make me do things that are wrong.
+He tries to make me do things that are evil.
 {:.chat}

-Listeners can provide emotional support without validating perceptions that may be delusional, but listeners cannot judge what's real and what's not—even the member often can't judge:
+Listeners can provide emotional support without validating perceptions that may be delusional, but listeners cannot judge what's real and what's not—even the member often cannot judge:

 |Member:|I know you and I know what you do.
 You are evil but I'm strong and I'm not frightened of you.
 |Listener:|You have a sense of evil but you're not afraid because you're strong.